sporto/elm-workshop/content/01-introduction/02-why-elm.md

 ## Safe and Robust

 It is very hard to get runtime errors in Elm.
-This is possible because of the great type system and the abscence of null.
+This is because of the great type system and the abscence of null.
 So programs in Elm are more robust.

 ## Better errors handling

-In JavaScript is easy to ignore possible errors.
-You can do this in Elm.
-The compiler pushes us to explicitly thing about all possible results of an operation.
+In JavaScript it is easy to ignore possible errors.
+You can't do this in Elm.
+The compiler pushes us to explicitly think about and deal with all possible values of any expression.

 ## A great type system